 Both us and PernixData differentiate from rest of the host side caching vendors in similar ways - that we are kernel mode software; both of us cache writes in addition to reads; have data protection strategies in place to prevent against data loss in case of multiple simultaneous hardware failure; do not require networking or storage to be reconfigured; and do not require agents per VM or VM per host.

 This article is the first in a series of two articles that compares our software versus PernixData FVP.
-This second article compares (with screenshots) GUI and configuration steps for PernixData FVP and us.
+The second article compares (with screenshots) GUI and configuration steps for PernixData FVP and us.

-Below is how we compare on the most important criteria one should be looking for in host side caching software.
+Below is how we compare on important criteria.

 CEPH is a popular open source storage software.
 However its write latencies are high.
 VirtuCache caches CEPH volumes to in-host SSDs and by doing so reduces VM level latencies considerably.